invokemedia/code-quality/README.md

 Our projects that require frontend testing typically use [nightwatchjs](http://nightwatchjs.org/).
 Nightwatch also allows you to take advantage of the [new headless browsing feature](https://developers.google.com/web/updates/2017/04/headless-chrome) in Chrome >58.

+You can also run tests in [phantomjs](http://phantomjs.org/), which doesn't boot up a browser at all.
+But you should be careful with this as it is not a replacement for a real browser test.

 Any frontend tests *should pass in all major browser versions*.

 ### Editorconfig